Garden wildlife appealMake your donation

 Your garden might be quite wildlife friendly already, or you might not know where to start.
 So we’ve created a useful kit so you can get started making your garden more wildlife friendly.

-Donate today and receive your Wildlife Friendly Garden Kit, with tips and guides on how to make your garden a wildlife haven.
+When you make a donation of £10 or more, we’ll send your free Wildlife Friendly Garden Kit, with tips and guides on how to make your garden a wildlife haven.

 Your kit includes a:

-- PTES supporter booklet introducing PTES and our vital conservation work.
+- booklet introducing PTES and our vital conservation work

 Join us in making the gardens of Britain wildlife friendly once again.